casibase/casibase-website/docs/basic/beginner-guide/add-an-embedding-provider.md

 Embedding is a technique used to represent words and documents as vectors.
 Embedding providers allow you to analyze and process data within your knowledge base system, making it more intelligent and efficient.

-Refer to the [Core Concepts](../basic/core-concepts) section of our previous documentation for more information about embedding.
+Refer to the [Core Concepts](../core-concepts) section of our previous documentation for more information about embedding.

 In Casibase, you can add an embedding provider by following these steps:

 ### Step 1: Deploy Casdoor and Casibase

-Before you can add an embedding provider, make sure you have Casdoor and Casibase deployed.
-If you haven't done this yet, please refer to the [Deploy Casdoor and Casibase](./deploy-casdoor-and-casibase) tutorial in our previous documentation.
+Before you can add an embedding model provider, make sure you have Casdoor and Casibase deployed.
+If you haven't done, please refer to the [Deploy Casdoor and Casibase](../../deployment/deploy-casdoor-and-casibase.md) tutorial.

 ### Step 2: Add a New Embedding Provider